PABannier/bark.cpp/README.md

 - Avoid adding third-party dependencies, extra files, extra headers, etc.
 - Always consider cross-compatibility with other operating systems and architectures
-- Avoid fancy looking modern STL constructs, keep it simple
-- Clean-up any trailing whitespaces, use 4 spaces for indentation, brackets on the same line, `void * ptr`, `int & ref`